On weighted singular vectors for multiple weights: Inheritance of --Singular vectors and -uniform exponent

 Let us recall Theorem $2.2$ from \cite{Kleinbock-exponent}, which is an improvement to one of the main theorems in \cite{KM}.
 The following theorem is referred as quantitative nondivergence as this quantifies the nondivergence results of Margulis in \cite{mar1}.
+Readers are referred to \cite{KM} and \cite{Kleinbock-exponent} and \cite{KLW} for the definition of Besicovitch space, Federer measure, and good maps.